BristechSRM/infrastructure/localDev/localSwarmAwsDb/README.md

  - The corresponding certificate file must be placed under ./configs/auth/ .
 E.g. if the certificateFile specfied is "/certFileName.pfx", the file needs to be "certFileName.pfx".
    A template is ready at ./configs/auth/template.secrets.Auth.config

-### Comms
- - The secrets config file for Comms must be placed under ./configs/comms/ as secrets.Comms.config.
-  A template is ready at ./configs/comms/template.secrets.Comms.config

 ### Publish
 - The secrets config file for Publish must be placed under ./configs/publish as Publish.exe.secrets.
 The meetup Api Key must be set.
   A template is ready at ./configs/publish/template.Publish.exe.secrets.